-The Australian Commission for Law Enforcement Integrity (ACLEI) supports the Integrity Commissioner in preventing, detecting and investigating serious and systemic corruption issues in the Australian Crime Commission, the Australian Customs and Border Protection Service and the Australian Federal Police.
+The Australian Commission for Law Enforcement Integrity (ACLEI) supports the Integrity Commissioner in preventing, detecting and investigating serious and systemic corruption issues in:

 From time to time, ACLEI may seek applications from talented and motivated individuals to fill various roles.
 While each staff member has their own primary responsibilities and duties, all ACLEI staff members are expected to be team-focused and to maintain a flexible approach.

 To be eligible for engagement, applicants must be Australian citizens and able to satisfy health and character checks.
-All ACLEI positions are designated security assessment positions, and employment by the agency will be conditional upon achievement and maintenance of a security clearance of Negative Vetting Level 2.
+All ACLEI positions are designated security assessment positions, and employment is conditional upon achieving and maintaining a security clearance of Negative Vetting Level 2.

-Remuneration and conditions will be provided under the ACLEI Enterprise Agreement 2012-2014.
+Remuneration and conditions are provided primarily under the ACLEI Enterprise Agreement.

-Selection documentation and information on how to apply can be obtained from this website, by emailing email@example.com, or by phoning ACLEI on (02) 6141 2300.
+Selection documentation and information on how to apply for vacancies can be obtained from this website, by emailing email@example.com, or by phoning ACLEI on 02 6141 2300.
 Please read the Information for Applicants included with the selection documentation prior to submitting your application.
-Please also ensure that you complete and submit a Personal Particulars of Applicant form with your application.
+Please also ensure that you complete and submit an Application Form with your application.

 ACLEI aims to create an environment that values and utilises the contribution of people from different backgrounds, experiences and perspectives.